benpickles/screamshot/README.md

 ## Development

-Start the server with `bundle exec rackup`.
+Start the server with `bundle exec puma -C config/puma.rb`.

 Run the tests with `bundle exec rspec`.